unidentifieddeveloper/blaze/README.md

 ## Features

- - Uses the [ElasticSearch sliced scroll API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html) to get your data hella fast.
+ - Uses the [Elasticsearch sliced scroll API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html) to get your data hella fast.
  - Written in modern C++ using [libcurl](https://github.com/curl/curl) and [RapidJSON](https://github.com/Tencent/RapidJSON).
  - Distributed as a single, tiny binary.

  ### Performance

-Blaze compared to other ElastcSearch dump tools.
+Blaze compared to other Elasticsearch dump tools.
 The index has ~3.5M rows and is ~5GB in size.
 Each tool is timed with `time` and measures the time to write a simple JSON dump file.